When you have a new baby, everything is so new, and it’s a steep learning curve. And the stakes feel insanely high.

 4. Your baby doesn’t actually have to have a daily bath.

 Unless that’s something you want to do.
-For some people, having a routine of bathing their little one daily is really soothing and pleasant, and for others it’s just one more thing on the list that you don’t have time for.
+For some people, having a routine of bathing their little one daily is really soothing and pleasant, but for others, it’s just one more thing on the list that you don’t have time for.

 And some babies really don’t like baths.
 One solution?
 Draw a lukewarm, shallow bath and get in the tub with your infant.
 You holding her will be really comforting, and she’ll do better.

 5. Sometimes babies have skin rashes, but it’s usually not a big deal.

 After a few weeks, it may look like there’s some kind of skin rash across your little one’s nose or cheeks.
 Sometimes it looks like a bunch of tiny whiteheads.
 It’s actually a perfectly normal condition called milia that doesn’t hurt anything.
 And there’s really not much you can do about it, so just be patient and it will clear up within a few weeks or months all on its own.
 Don’t pick at the milia since this could lead to scarring.